 Statistical Sources and Methods

-In 2013, total net ODA of the United Arab Emirates (UAE) reached USD 5.1 billion, representing an increase in real terms of 375% over 2012.
-The ratio of ODA as a share of GNI also rose, to 1.25%, up from 0.27% in 2012.
-Multilateral ODA accounted for 1% of the country’s total ODA.
+In 2013, Latvia’s net ODA amounted to USD 24 million, representing an increase of 12% in real terms over 2012.
+The ratio of ODA as a share of GNI also rose, from 0.07% to 0.08%.
+Multilateral ODA accounted for 94% of Latvia’s total ODA.